 - Residential ISP contracts don’t have the service level agreements (SLA) that are usually a part of your business service.
 Your sales development rep Clara is now mission-critical from her home office, but does not have the power to enforce an SLA for service to her two-bedroom unit in the burbs.

 - You generally don’t use all of your bandwidth at home and neither do your neighbors.
-ISPs build their business model on oversubscription: selling more bandwidth potential than they can actually provide because they know it is unlikely to all be used – sometimes at 40 to 1.
-Now we are all working from home, their calculations are way off.
+ISPs build their business model on oversubscription: selling more bandwidth potential than they can actually provide because they know it is unlikely for all of it to be used – sometimes at 40 to 1.
+Now we are all working from home, and their calculations are way off.
 They become a bottleneck.

 At the office, you know your equipment.
 You probably installed and configured much of it yourself.
 Maybe you named some of your favorites.
 It’s OK, we see you.
 The point is, you are in control of your stack and you know how it works.
 Your users’ home LAN and the ISPs WAN may as well be a black box and you have no way to figure out what’s going on with it.

-Your customer (a.k.a. team member working from home) has their own customers – the other family members who are using the network for learning and entertainment.
+Your customers (a.k.a. team members working from home) have their own customers – the other family members who are using the network for learning and entertainment.
 The LAN can have all manner of devices and configs.
 How do you troubleshoot a connection you can’t see?

 Give your traffic the right of way

 The solution to internet connectivity problems is to prioritize the important business traffic above apps that are not business-critical.
 Sometimes, all it takes is a manual approach: Having your user identify the traffic hogs on their connection and curb their use – human or machine.
 This might be unpopular in the household, so for most users, you’ll need a more sophisticated solution.
 Configuring the user LAN’s Quality of Service (QoS) settings on their residential routers can help (if the router has a QoS capability), but only for problems that originate in the home.
 It won’t resolve issues between their ISP modem and the servers that host key business applications.